seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ## CPT and SSC Comments on Assessments in General

-Comment: *Regarding general code development, the CPT had the following requests:*
+Comment: *Regarding general code development, the SSC and CPT outstanding requests continue to be as follows:*

-  1. *specify priors (e.g., gamma) using mean and variance/standard deviation for all parameters to ease specifying priors*

-     This was completed.

-  2. *include an option to calculate dynamic $B_\mathit{MSY}$*

-     This was completed.

-  1. *add the ability to "jitter" initial parameter values*

-     The framework for conducting this research has been added but has yet to be fully tested.

   1. *add the ability to conduct retrospective analyses*

-     Incomplete.
+     Progress was limited in implementing this feature.

   1. *add ability to estimate bycatch fishing mortality rates when observer data are missing but effort data is available*